 P.S.
 If you’re looking for some other ceramic options, check these out.

 This Hamilton Beach Waffle Maker reminds me of the one my mom had when I was little.
-Square waffles was what I was accustomed to when I was growing up.
+Square waffles were what I was accustomed to when I was growing up.
 I didn’t even realize there were round waffles until I was a little older.
 No junk food in my home growing up so I don’t think I even knew about Eggo® Waffles!
 LOL!

 This one has a non-stick grid that makes 2 waffles and a shade selector so you can get the perfect brown every time.
 It’s compact and can be stored upright.
 The exterior is made from stainless steel.
 At under $20, this is a great option for people who are not going to use it very often.